junxit/us-congress-bills-109/metadata.md

 - 2006-06-22 — Introduced in House
 - 2006-06-22 — Introduced in House
 - 2006-06-22 — Referred to the House Committee on Government Reform.
+- 2006-06-26 — Considered under suspension of the rules. (consideration: CR H4530-4532)
+- 2006-06-26 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+887.
+- 2006-06-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-26 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution.
+- 2006-06-26 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4530-4531)
+- 2006-06-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4530-4531)